rileymiller/csci102-git-demo/README.md

 ```
 $ ls
 ```
 you will see that the repository contains a README file (which we initialized while creating our repository).
 README files can be thought of as the repository summary or like an instruction manual.
-In a text editor open the README file (using the File Explorer on Windows and Finder on Mac, navigate to the README file located inside `csci102-wk11-git/` and open it using Notepad, etc.).
+In a text editor open the README file (using the File Explorer on Windows and Finder on Mac, navigate to the README file located inside `csci102-wk11-git/` and open it using Notepad, Idle, etc.).
 Inside the file, copy and paste the snippet below and save the file.

 ```
 # Week 11 Git Workshop